 For those eligible for matching contributions in the 403(b) retirement savings plan based on the choice noted above, the Museum matches up to a percentage of compensation dependent on an employee's compensation, contribution and length of service.
 In addition, the Museum provides a nondiscretionary contribution for employees under certain base compensation levels dependent on length of service.
-The Museum contributed \$1,516 and \$1,461 to the Plan for the years ended June 30, 2017 and 2016, respectively.
+The Museum contributed \$1,542 and \$1,516 to the Plan for the years ended June 30, 2018 and 2017, respectively.
 Regardless of match eligibility, the 403(b) retirement savings plan is open for all non-union employees and employees in several unions under collective bargaining agreements.
 Employees may contribute up to Internal Revenue code limits.

 Postretirement health and welfare benefit costs are funded by the Museum on a pay-as-you-go basis.
 Only employees hired before February 1, 2003 are eligible for these benefits.
 Additionally, as part of the package of changes in fiscal year 2009, employees who retire after November 1, 2009 share the cost of health coverage at the same percentage level as an active employee.
 Effective July 1, 2009, the Museum required that, for active employees, most non-union and certain union employees contribute to the Museum-provided healthcare plan based on salary and coverage level.
 Plan design changes affecting all staff on the Museum's active healthcare plan and future retirees were also effective as of July 1, 2009.
-Effective January 1, 2016, there were further plan design changes that impacted the level of coverage for all retirees and this amendment decreased the postretirement benefit obligation by \$3,183 for fiscal year 2016.
+Additional plan design changes applicable to both current and retired employees were implemented in fiscal year 2016, lowering the expected future cost projections of the plan.

 In fiscal year 2015, the Society of Actuaries released updated mortality tables which reflect longer actuarial life expectancies.
-The Museum has incorporated these updated mortality tables in its underlying estimates and financial obligations associated with the Museum's defined pension plans and other postretirement benefits as required as of and for the years ended June 30, 2017 and 2016.
+The Museum has incorporated these updated mortality tables in its underlying estimates and financial obligations associated with the Museum's defined pension plans and other postretirement benefits as required as of and for the years ended June 30, 2018 and 2017.

 In fiscal year 2017 the Museum completed a Voluntary Retirement Plan for employees meeting specific service and age criteria.
 Employees that elected the plan terminated from the Museum on July 31, 2016 or were extended in appropriate cases at the discretion of the Museum.
-The actuarial costs and payments related to this plan totaled \$4,066 and are included in the defined benefit plan changes other than net periodic benefit cost total in the consolidated statement of unrestricted revenues, expenses and changes in net assets.
+The actuarial costs and payments related to this plan totaled \$4,066 and are included in defined benefit plan changes other than net periodic benefit cost in the consolidated statement of unrestricted revenues, expenses and changes in net assets.

-The following table sets forth the amounts recognized in the consolidated statements of financial position, the change in the benefit obligation, the change in plan assets, the funded status, and weighted-average assumptions for the plans:
+The following table sets forth the amounts recognized in the consolidated statements of financial position, the change in the benefit obligation, the change in plan assets, and the funded status for the plans: